TusharSSurve/OpenCV/README.md

 - Python pip
 - opencv-python package

-To install opencv-python package, just run the following command in the terminal:

-`pip install opencv-python`

-`pip install imutils`

 If you have some problems try with sudo for linux and mac users.
 For Windows users run the shell as administrator.

 ## 1. Face Blur